trussworks/TPDWeakProxy/README.md

 property).
 Now we have a reference loop, and therefor we have a memory leak.

-We can start to fix that pretty easily; the NSTimer is strongly referenced by the NSRunLoop that it's scheduled to run on, so we can change our reference to it to be weak:
+We can start to fix that pretty easily; the NSTimer is strongly referenced by the NSRunLoop object it's associated with, so the UIViewController which created it can change its reference to be weak:

     @property (weak, non-atomic) NSTimer *myTimer;